rickycorte/DungeonEProcioniAPI/README.md

 No

-Returns ok if jwt token is valid
+Returns ok if JWT token is valid

 ### Profile
 Return user profile data (name, email, ... there is no more xP)